Running with Scissors ("Weird Al" Yankovic album): Artwork and packaging

 For nearly 20 years, Yankovic had been known for his hairdo, glasses, and moustache.
 However, in early 1998, Yankovic grew out his hair, shaved his moustache and underwent LASIK eye surgery to correct his vision, thus making glasses no longer necessary.
 As such, Running with Scissors was his first album to feature his new look.
 On the cover, he is shown running on the track at Santa Monica City College, holding a pair of scissors in each hand—a literal depiction of the album's title.
 The CD booklet contains the complete lyrics to all but one of the album's songs; due to the length of the closing song "Albuquerque", not all of its lyrics fit on the final page of the booklet.
 Instead of continuing with the "Albuquerque" lyrics, the end of the booklet breaks off mid-sentence and concludes with an apology from Yankovic, in which he states that there was no way he could have fit the rest of the song's lyrics on the existing booklet and that he "should have used a smaller font or a bigger piece of paper or something"; the reproduced lyrics correspond to less than 30 seconds of the song's 11-minute runtime.
 Yankovic later released the complete lyrics on the "Ask Al" feature on his website, and had them printed in Weird Al: The Book (2012).

-Running with Scissors is also the first of "Weird Al" Yankovic's albums to feature multimedia content.
+Running with Scissors is the first of "Weird Al" Yankovic's albums to feature multimedia content.
 After placing the CD in a CD-ROM drive, one can browse through the files and play a QuickTime movie file containing fourteen minutes of footage from the Disney Channel concert special "Weird Al" Yankovic: (There's No) Going Home.